-FIRST HUNT EVENT LIABILITY INSURANCE ► Delta Waterfowl purchases liability insurance that covers Delta Waterfowl staff, chapters and recognized volunteers.
+FIRST HUNT EVENT LIABILITY INSURANCE

+Delta Waterfowl purchases liability insurance that covers Delta Waterfowl staff, chapters, and recognized volunteers.
 Additional liability coverage is available for an individual or facility, but appropriate paperwork must be filed prior to each First Hunt event.
 For more information and to ensure that First Hunt insurance is extended to your event, call (888) 987-3695 or email FirstHunt@deltawaterfowl.org.

-WATERFOWL HERITAGE FUND (WHF) ► Local Delta Waterfowl chapters may direct a portion of their annually raised funds toward First Hunt events, offsetting such costs as facility fees, food and clay targets.
+WATERFOWL HERITAGE FUND (WHF)

+Local Delta Waterfowl chapters may direct a portion of their annually raised funds toward First Hunt events, offsetting such costs as facility fees, food, and clay targets.
 For more information, call (888) 987-3695 or email FirstHunt@deltawaterfowl.org.
-All First Hunt participants receive a complimentary Delta Waterfowl hat, duck call and membership.